Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/memory-bank/systemPatterns.md

-  /screens          # Mobile app screens - This will be inside mobile-app/src/screens /navigation       # React Navigation configuration - This will be inside mobile-app/src/navigation /hooks           # Custom React hooks - This will be inside mobile-app/src/hooks /services        # API services (Gemini proxy calls) - This will be inside mobile-app/src/services /constants       # App-wide constants - This will be inside mobile-app/src/constants /locales         # i18next translation files (Thai/EN) - This will be inside mobile-app/src/locales /assets            # Static assets (images, fonts) - Each sub-project (mobile-app, api-server) might have its own assets folder, or a shared top-level one.
+  /screens          # Mobile app screens - This will be inside mobile-app/src/screens /navigation       # React Navigation configuration - This will be inside mobile-app/src/navigation /hooks           # Custom React hooks - This will be inside mobile-app/src/hooks /services        # API services (OpenRouter proxy calls) - This will be inside mobile-app/src/services /constants       # App-wide constants - This will be inside mobile-app/src/constants /locales         # i18next translation files (Thai/EN) - This will be inside mobile-app/src/locales /assets            # Static assets (images, fonts) - Each sub-project (mobile-app, api-server) might have its own assets folder, or a shared top-level one.
 For mobile-app, it's typically mobile-app/assets.